International Sikh Youth Federation

-The International Sikh Youth Federation (ISYF) is a proscribed organisation that aims to establish an independent homeland for the Sikhs of India in Khalistan.
-It is banned as a terrorist organisation under Australian, European Union, Japanese, Indian, Canadian and American counter-terrorism legislation.
+The International Sikh Youth Federation (ISYF) is a pro-Khalistan militant organisation that aims to establish an independent homeland for the Sikhs called Khalistan from the Punjab state of India.
+It is banned as a terrorist organisation under Australian, Japanese, Indian, Canadian and American counter-terrorism legislation.
 The Government of India has declared it a terrorist organisation.
-While banned, the organization continues to receive financial support from many Sikh people based in Canada, the United States, and the United Kingdom.
+While banned, the organization continues to receive siginificant financial support from Sikh diaspora people based in Canada, the United States, and the United Kingdom.

+Origin

+International Sikh Youth Federation (ISYF) was formed on 23 September 1984 in Walsall, UK after the Operation Blue Star conducted by the Indian Military.
+It was founded by Jasbir Singh Rode, the nephew of Jarnail Singh Bhindranwale.
+Its first conference was held in Walsall, UK.

 History and activities

 In 1984, the All India Sikh Students Federation (AISSF) started the ISYF in the United Kingdom as an international branch.

 The 1985 bombing of Air India Flight 182 off Ireland, the deadliest aircraft terror attack until the September 11, 2001 attacks, and the attempted bombing of Air India Flight 301, were allegedly carried out by Sikh extremists.

-Inderjit Singh Reyat, a member of the ISYF, was found guilty of manslaughter for making the bombs and had to spend more than 20 years imprisoned in Canada, and is the only individual convicted in these attacks as of 9 Feb 2009.
+Inderjit Singh Reyat, a dual British-Canadian citizen and member of the ISYF, was found guilty of manslaughter for making the bombs and had to spend more than 20 years imprisoned in Canada, and is the only individual convicted in these attacks as of 9 Feb 2009.

 ISYF members have engaged in terrorist attacks, assassinations, and bombings against both Indian figures and moderate Sikhs opposing them.
-The organisation has also collaborated and associated with other Sikh terrorist organisations, including Babbar Khalsa, the Khalistan Liberation Force, and Khalistan Commando Force.
+The organisation has also collaborated and associated with other Sikh militant organisations, including Babbar Khalsa, the Khalistan Liberation Force, and Khalistan Commando Force.

 Lord Bassam of Brighton, then Home Office minister, stated that ISYF members working from the UK had committed "assassinations, bombings and kidnappings" and were a "threat to national security."
 In 2001 it was proscribed as a terrorist organisation by the British government for its attacks.

+ISYF head Lakhbir Singh Rode was accused by a chargesheet for a bomb blast in a Ludhiana Court on 23 December 2021.
+It resulted in 1 death and 6 injuries.